minhmax098/BuildMicroservice/README.md

 Overview:
 - We need to create registry services, images, galleries and a gateway.
 - The Gallery service will take the pictures taken from the Image service and organize them into a photo album.
+- Spring Boot version that we will use, is 2.3.7.REALSE or 2.4.1

+Process:
+-
+-
+-